codesonzh/poloniex-ninja/giveaway/README.md

 ## The rules

 * You're using [Poloniex Ninja](https://bit.ly/polo-ninja) and you like it (soft requirement)
-* You are a twitter user since at least June 2017
+* You are a twitter user since at least July 2017
 * You're [my Twitter](https://twitter.com/codesonzh) follower (or have just become one)
-* All tweets (one tweet per twitter user) with below contents posted until and including 30th July 2017 23:59 GMT are eligible
+* All tweets (one tweet per twitter user) with below contents posted until and including 1st September 2017 23:59 GMT are eligible
 * Prize distribution and winner selection algorithm is described below
 * **You have to retweet the [annoncement](https://twitter.com/codesonzh/status/885617425823272960) of the giveaway so we gather enough candidates** - if you tweeted before 16th July, this is not a requirement
 * You have to post a tweet with contents of my [example tweet](https://twitter.com/codesonzh/status/885607860557709313) replaced with your BTC address: